maryharges/google_drive_copier/README.md

 The folder id of the copy source folder is written to a report `assessment_3_report.json` and printed.

 **Assumptions:**
-* By default copying a file in Google Drive will format the new file name `Copy {Name of File}`, for this project I made the assumption that the copied files in the new destination should exactly match the original file/folder structure, so duplicated files are renamed with the original file name.
+* By default, copying a file in Google Drive will format the new file name `Copy {Name of File}`, for this project I made the assumption that the copied files in the new destination should exactly match the original file/folder structure, so duplicated files are renamed with the original file name.
 For example `Stranger Things` will be called `Stranger Things` instead of `Copy of Stranger Things`.
 To undo this choice, simply change the `copy_exact_filename` flag in the config.yaml file to `False`